thephez/readme-dash-core/export/markdown/core-api-ref-remote-procedure-calls-dash.md

 *See also:*

-* [MasternodeList](/docs/core-api-ref-remote-procedure-calls-dash#section-masternode-list): returns a list of masternodes in different modes.
+* [MasternodeList](/docs/core-api-ref-remote-procedure-calls-dash#section-masternodelist): returns a list of masternodes in different modes.

-# MasternodeList
+# Masternodelist

-The [`masternodelist` RPC](core-api-ref-remote-procedure-calls-dash#section-masternode-list) returns a list of masternodes in different modes.
+The [`masternodelist` RPC](core-api-ref-remote-procedure-calls-dash#section-masternodelist) returns a list of masternodes in different modes.

 *Parameter #1---List mode*